-- You must conduct a grand opening advertising campaign which must include promotional giveaways such as beverage items and logoed merchandise.
-Your campaign must be conducted in the 60-day period comprising 30 days before and 30 days after opening of your Brass Tap Bar.
+- You must conduct a grand opening advertising campaign which must include promotional giveaways, such as beverage items and logoed merchandise; be approved by the franchisor in advance; and, be conducted for a total of 60 days (30 days before opening and 30 days after opening, of your Brass Tap Bar).

 - The franchisor strongly recommends that you engage an accountant and an attorney to advise you in your evaluation of the franchise being offered.

 - The low end of this range represents an estimate of the annual fee for a beer and wine liquor license in Florida and the high end of this range represents a full liquor license in Florida (which is a lifetime asset rather than an annual renewable fee).

 - Since the availability and expenses of acquiring a liquor license vary substantially from jurisdiction to jurisdiction, you should consult the appropriate governmental authority concerning the availability of the required license and the associated expenses for your Brass Tap Bar before you sign a Franchise Agreement.